defold/doc/docs/en/manuals/input.md

 5. Start, Back and Guide buttons

 ::: sidenote
-Right pad usually translates to the A, B, X and Y buttons on the Xbox controller and square, circle, triangle and cross buttons on the Playstation controller.
+Right pad usually translates to the "A", "B", "X" and "Y" buttons on the Xbox controller and "square", "circle", "triangle" and "cross" buttons on the Playstation controller.
 :::

 Gamepad input sets the `gamepad` field of the action table to the gamepad number the